clap-rs/clap/.github/ISSUE_TEMPLATE/feature_request.md

 <!--
 MAKE SURE YOU HAVE ASKED IF THIS FEATURE IS AVAILABLE ON https://gitter.im/kbknapp/clap-rs FIRST!

+PLEASE ASLO SEARCH THE CLOSED ISSUES.
+GOOD CHANCE IT'S THERE!
 -->

 ### Describe your use case